SPI Device HWIP Technical Specification

 Features

-SPI Flash/ Passthrough Modes
+SPI Flash emulation and Passthrough Modes

-• Support Serial Flash emulation
+• Supports Serial Flash emulation (Flash mode).

 TPM over SPI

-• In compliance with TPM PC Client Platform
+• Compliant with TPM PC Client Platform.

-• up to 64B compile-time configurable read and write data buffer (default: 4B)
+• Up to 64B compile-time configurable read and write data buffer (default: 4B).

-• 1 TPM command (8b) and 1 address (24bit) buffer
+• 1 TPM command (8-bit) and 1 address (24-bit) buffer.

 • Shared SPI with other SPI Device functionalities.
 Unique CS# for the TPM